StackVista/stackstate-docs/use/alerting/notifications/channels/webhook.md

 httpd.serve_forever()
 ```
 2. Run the webhook server on an unused port (for example 8000): `python3 webhook.py 8000`
-3. Configure the webhook in StackState with the URL for your webhook server `http://webhook.example.com:8000`
+3. Configure the webhook in Rancher Observability with the URL for your webhook server `http://webhook.example.com:8000`
 4. Click `test` on the webhook channel

 {% hint style="info" %}
-The URL for your webhook must be accessible by StackState, so a localhost address or a local ip-address won't be enough.
+The URL for your webhook must be accessible by Rancher Observability, so a localhost address or a local ip-address won't be enough.
 {% endhint %}

 The example doesn't authenticate the request, which can be added by verifying the value of the [token header](#validate-the-requests).